w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

   * Google Cloud Dataflow
   * Apache Flink

-_"Broad maturation of streaming systems combined with robust frameworks for unbounded data processing will in time allow for the relegation of the Lambda Architecture to the antiquity of big data history where it belongs"_
+_"Broad maturation of streaming systems combined with robust frameworks for unbounded data processing will, in time, allow for the relegation of the Lambda Architecture to the antiquity of big data history where it belongs"_

 # The technological stack